hackrx40/PS12-P.A.B/README.md

 ## Inspiration💡
 After China and the US, India had the third-largest online shopper base of 150 million in FY21 and is expected to be 350 million by FY26.
 Keeping in mind the growing demands of modern India, e-commerce is set to change forever.
 The e-commerce business is totally saturated with everything at our fingertips but that also means it is prone to mishaps.
-Hence, we make use of what the 21st century is famous for- TECHNOLOGY! to truly transform businesses and how they operate in a fast paced country like India.
+Hence, we make use of what the 21st century is famous for- TECHNOLOGY! to truly transform businesses and how they operate in a fast-paced country like India.

 Our main goal is to help businesses make more money and customers gain an enjoyable and personalized shopping experience.

-## What are we solving ? 🎠
+## What are we solving?
 We aim to truly revolutionize the e-commerce shopping experience for everyone, all around our country, in every language possible!
 We want to give online shoppers the same kind of personalized experience as they would in a traditional in-person interaction.
 After covid the whole world is online and e-commerce truly helps bring the world at your fingertips hence we make use of GRAPH ML.
 A highly advanced way to bring the users the best and most relevant things to them.